lukehmcc/skychat/README.md

 ## Deployment

-To deploy a new Skychat instance:
+To deploy a new Defy.chat instance:

-  * Fork or clone the Skychat GIT repository
+  * Fork or clone the defychat GIT repository
   * Modify settings.json
-  * Upload the Skychat GIT repository as a directory to Skynet
+  * Upload the defychat GIT repository as a directory to Skynet
   * Visit the Skylink where the directory was uploaded to in a browser

-To update an existing Skychat instance:
+To update an existing Defy.chat instance:

-  * Pull the most recent version of the Skychat GIT repository
+  * Pull the most recent version of the defychat GIT repository
-  * Upload the Skychat GIT repository as a directory to Skynet
+  * Upload the defychat GIT repository as a directory to Skynet
   * Visit the Skylink where the directory was uploaded to in a browser

 ## Optional URL Parameters